 There are some color consistency issues with cool white, although they are not as serious as with warm white.
 Manufacturers such as Minleon, who are known for making high quality LED retrofit bulbs only have a very slight blue tint.
 Their cool white is very close to a pure white.
 But other manufacturers, especially those that specialize in low cost, big-box retail LEDs tend to have much heavier blue tones in their bulbs.
 As is the case with warm white, if you are trying to match a particular color, it's probably best to ask for a sample first.

 Other Variations of White

-In addition to the three colors of white mentioned above, you may encountered other names for white LEDs.
+In addition to the three colors of white mentioned above, you may encounter other names for white LEDs.
 These can include antique white, soft white, off white, and classic white.
-Generally these all fall into a variation of warm white.
+Generally, these all fall into a variation of a warm white.

 Even though LED Christmas lights offer substantial benefits, it is no doubt frustrating trying to deal with the color inconsistency with white LEDs.
 Your best option is to find a good, solid Christmas seller and stick to the same one year after year.
-Here at Christmas Designers we work very hard to maintain the same look of our white lights each year.
-Hopefully in the near future our Chinese counterparts that supply the world with Christmas lights will all get together and come up with the exact color temperature for each of the three variations of white.
+Here at Christmas Designers, we work very hard to maintain the same look as our white lights each year.
+Hopefully, in the near future, our Chinese counterparts that supply the world with Christmas lights will all get together and come up with the exact color temperature for each of the three variations of white.
 While that might seem like a small step for the average person, it would be a giant leap for all of us who make our living within the Christmas industry.